towns-protocol/towns/servers/matrix-publickey-login-spec.md

 v = "recover id" is offset by -27 per the [Ethereum](http://gavwood.com/paper.pdf) spec.

 **public address** -- after recovering the public key from the signature, derive its public address from the recovered key.
 You can use one of the Open Source libraries to do that.
-Compare the message signer's public address with the login username (who is attempting to login).
+Compare the message signer's public address with the login address (who is attempting to login).
 It should match.

 **chain ID** -- Server is configured (via its configuration file) to allow login from a list of blockchain networks.
 For example, the production config allows chain ID 1 for the Ethereum mainnet; the test config allows chain ID 4 for the rinkeby test network.

-Server should reject login attempts for a chain ID that is not listed in its configurations.
+Server should reject login attempts for a chain ID that are not listed in its configurations.
 This avoids downstream problems for supporting servers (like Application services) that need to resolve contracts on specific blockchain networks.

 **version** -- see [version number](#version-number) for the expected behavior.